The Swiss Militia System

 Individual and Social Responsibility.
 Each person assumes responsibility for him/herself and contributes according to his/her ability to fulfil the tasks in the state and society.

 (Individuelle und gesellschaftliche Verantwortung.
-Jede Person nimmt Verantwortung für sich selber wahr und trägt nach ihren Kräften zur Bewältigung der Aufgaben in Staat und Gesellschaft bei.)
+Jede Person nimmt Verantwortung für sich selber wahr und trägt nach ihren Kräften zur Bewältigung der Aufgaben im Staat und in der Gesellschaft bei.

-Militia work represents political participation and is done voluntarily.
+Militia work represents a form of voluntary political participation.
 The work is unpaid, although participants receive an allowance.
 They (the participants) do not make a living from politics and are not professional politicians.

-Militia work differs from voluntary work in associations, clubs, schools or organisations.
-Militia work is always a part-time political activity for the state (the Confederation, the canton or the municipality).
+Militia work differs from voluntary work in associations, clubs, schools, or organisations.
+It is always a part-time political activity for the state (the Confederation, the canton, or the municipality).

-The militia system promotes and strengthens political participation at the federal level and in cantons and municipalities.
+The militia system promotes and strengthens political participation at the federal level, as well as in cantons and municipalities.

 This culture of participation reduces the distance between the political elite and the citizens.
 The Citizens also come into contact with politics at an early stage.